 - We provide a variety of shelf-stable items and when available: frozen meat, fresh fruits and vegetables, dairy products, snack items, and fresh bread/bakery items.

 - We can’t promise to provide all of your grocery needs.
-What we can do, is to supplement what you do have and create flexibility in your budget in order to afford other obligations such as rent, utilities, prescriptions, and health insurance.
+What we can do is to supplement what you do have and create flexibility in your budget in order to afford other obligations.

-You can receive groceries from the food bank and visit our clothing area once every thirty days.
+You can receive groceries from the food pantry and visit our clothing area once every calendar month.
 We realize the unexpected can occur and additional assistance may be necessary.
 If you are in need of extra help, please contact our office.

 Unfortunately, we are not able to provide financial assistance at this time.
 Please contact our office for a list of organizations that may be able to help.